LGBTQ history in Israel: 1900–1950s

-The area of The British Mandate of Palestine given to Britain in 1923.

 The British Mandate of Palestine was given to Britain in 1923 after the disbandment of the Ottoman Empire following the events of WWI.
 Now governing a new territory, the British took some interest in the population of Palestine.
 In terms of sexuality and sexual rights, British involvement began in terms of questionnaires which would question the Palestinian population about their sexual practices and what they considered both unnatural and immoral.
-It was revealed that in Palestine there existed many ways of “unnatural” sexual expression including sodomy between school boys and acts of lesbian love which were blamed on influences from nearby countries such as Syria and Egypt.
-Though these acts were not considered horrible to Palestine, they were considered unnatural and immoral to their British colonizers.
+It was revealed that in Palestine there existed many ways of "unnatural" sexual expression including sodomy between school boys and acts of lesbian love which were blamed on influences from nearby countries such as Syria and Egypt.
+Though these acts were not considered horrible to Palestine, they were considered unnatural and immoral to the British colonizers.
 Thus, throughout British rule of the mandate, Britain would slowly incorporate their homophobic policies into the lives of the Palestinian population.
 Until 1948, when the British Mandate would be partitioned to give land to the Jewish people, British leaders would encourage the criminalization and punishment of sexual acts that they determined were either unnatural, immoral, or both.
 Before the intervention of Britain and in the beginning of their intervention, the Palestinian population knew that acts of homosexuality in regards to both genders existed in their society.
 They deemed these acts as unnatural to the norm but not as immoral to way of life.
 After British intervention, the population would begin to criminalize these acts and this criminalization would last into the development of the Israeli State in 1948.

-Rina Natan dressing as a female.
+In 1943, the Acre district court documented one of the few recorded sodomy trials of the Mandate period, involving two Palestinian men, Mustafa Naif (age 16) and Mustafa Zaharan.
+Naif initially told police that he "used to love" Zaharan and the two "were friends and mates," but he later recanted his entire statement during trial.
+His recantation effectively protected Zaharan from sodomy conviction, as the courts required corroborating evidence of sexual acts.
+However, Naif was convicted of perjury for recanting his initial statement, suggesting he may have sacrificed himself to protect his friend from a sodomy conviction carrying up to 10 years' imprisonment.
+This case illustrates both the criminalization of same-sex relations under British Mandate law and the community strategies used to resist prosecution.